Things New and Old

 One couldn’t help noticing the atmosphere of joyful solemnity and reverence to God that pervaded the service that night.
 Surely God had been in our midst.

 Starting in May 1992, Pastor Poh [and Lau Sing Foo] had been visiting the group of believers in Penang on the first weekend of every month.
-Series of studies on the local church, the doctrines of grace, the charismatic issue, the Statement and the proposed Church constitution were covered.
+A series of studies on the local church, the doctrines of grace, the charismatic issue, the Statement and the proposed Church constitution were covered.
 It was agreed that the 1689 Confession of Faith should form the doctrinal standard of the church.
 The group opted for the name of “Sungai Dua Church (Reformed Baptist)”.

 Throughout that period, the churches in Kuala Lumpur region had been praying.
 Brother Lau Sing Foo and his family were at the same time considering going to Penang to minister full-time there.

-Now that the church is constituted, with brother Sing ministering to them, let us continue to pray that it will continue to be faithful to the word of God and proclaim the gospel of salvation that many may be drawn to saving faith in our blessed Lord Jesus Christ.
+Now that the church is constituted, with Brother Sing ministering to them, let us continue to pray that it will continue to be faithful to the word of God and proclaim the gospel of salvation that many may be drawn to saving faith in our blessed Lord Jesus Christ.

 [Tina Fam, at the time a member of Sri Hartamas Church, KL]